Ismael99Bueno/poly-physx-demo/README.md

 - [SFML](https://github.com/Ismael99Bueno/SFML): The Simple and Fast Multimedia Library (build from source using CMake from the fork on the author's GitHub page)
 - [Dear ImGui](https://github.com/Ismael99Bueno/imgui): Immediate-mode graphical user interface library
 - [imgui-sfml](https://github.com/Ismael99Bueno/imgui-sfml): ImGui backend for SFML
-- [vec-2D](https://github.com/Ismael99Bueno/vec-2D): a 2D vector implementation with usual operations
+- [vec-2D](https://github.com/Ismael99Bueno/vec-2D): A 2D vector implementation with usual operations
-- [shapes-2D](https://github.com/Ismael99Bueno/shapes-2D): a polygon geometry library for creating and manipulating convex polygons
+- [shapes-2D](https://github.com/Ismael99Bueno/shapes-2D): A polygon geometry library for creating and manipulating convex polygons
 - [rk-integrator](https://github.com/Ismael99Bueno/rk-integrator): an implementation of the Runge-Kutta method for integrating the movement of entities
-- [debug-tools](https://github.com/Ismael99Bueno/debug-tools): a set of tools for debugging poly-physx simulations
+- [debug-tools](https://github.com/Ismael99Bueno/debug-tools): A set of tools for debugging poly-physx simulations
-- [profile-tools](https://github.com/Ismael99Bueno/profile-tools): a set of tools for profiling poly-physx simulations
+- [profile-tools](https://github.com/Ismael99Bueno/profile-tools): A set of tools for profiling poly-physx simulations
-- [ini-parser](https://github.com/Ismael99Bueno/ini-parser): a simple INI file parser that allows for reading and writing the state of the simulation to and from a file
+- [ini-parser](https://github.com/Ismael99Bueno/ini-parser): A simple INI file parser that allows for reading and writing the state of the simulation to and from a file
 - [vector-view](https://github.com/Ismael99Bueno/vector-view): A header only library for modifying the contents of a std::vector without letting the user to modify its size.
+- [sfml-primitives](https://github.com/Ismael99Bueno/sfml-primitives): A C++ library providing line primitive implementations

 The user still needs to build SFML from source, as required for [poly-physx-app](https://github.com/Ismael99Bueno/poly-physx-app).